snakeappletree/Portuguese-Man-o-War/README.md

  - file: Input file
  - -C: Count forward and reverse of sequence as the same (default = false, i.e. not present no '-C' typed)

+for some reason the usage prints it in a way that implies file as last argument even though this is not how it is set up.
+I would change code to match usage but it refuses to accept anything but -c as pylance does not like "Non-default argument follows default argument" so the printed usage is misleading but don't know how to fix it. this is why i usually define my own arg parcers usage should be -h, -m kmer_len , -s table_size , -t threads , -o output, file, -C

 ## Histo: Computes a histogram of k-mer occurences
 Arguments:
 - input_file: The input file